 - Potatoes: The best potatoes for putting in a roast are yellow, golden or Yukon potatoes.

-- Beef Broth: Make your own or buy from your local store located usually near the soups.
+- Beef Broth: Make your own or buy prepackaged beef broth.

-- Red Wine: The alcohol will cook off and your left with flavor and tenderness, but if you’d like a substitute use apple juice, cranberry juice or more beef broth.
+- Red Wine: The alcohol will cook off and you’re left with flavor and tenderness.
+You can also substitute this with apple juice, cranberry juice or more beef broth.

 - Garlic: Use fresh minced garlic for the best taste.

-- Onion and Garlic Powder: Using powder helps enhance the flavor.
+- Onion and Garlic Powder: Adds the best savory flavor!

 - Salt and Pepper: This is to add to the sauce.

-The wonderful thing about this recipe is that you can make it Three different ways and end up with the same result any way you make it.
-The main premise of putting it together is the same for all three methods.
-So whether you use a slow cooker, Instant Pot or the Oven it will always be melt in your mouth delicious.
+The wonderful thing about this pot roast recipe is that you can make it three different ways and end up with the same result any way you make it.
+The way of putting it together is the same for all three methods.
+So whether you use a slow cooker, pressure cooker, or the oven, it will always be fall-apart tender.

 - Sear: For the oven and slow cooker, heat the oil over medium high heat in a cast iron skillet or heavy frying pan.
-Salt and pepper the roast generously rubbing it in good.
-Once the oil starts to smoke sear each side of the roast for 2-3 minutes to give it a nice dark brown crust.
-If using an Instant Pot use the saute button.
-Wait till it says “Hot” before adding the oil and once it smokes sear the roast on all sides.
-Remove the roast from the instant pot.
+Then salt and pepper the roast generously.
+Once the oil starts to smoke, sear each side of the roast for 2-3 minutes to give it a nice dark brown crust.
+If using an Instant Pot use the sauté button.
+Wait until it says “hot” before adding the oil and once it smokes sear the roast on all sides.
+Then remove the roast from the instant pot.

 - Assemble: In the slow cooker, instant pot or a large casserole dish place the carrots, potatoes and onions into the bottom.
 Next place the meat on top.
-In a small bowl combine the beef broth, red wince, Worcestershire sauce, garlic, onion and garlic powder and salt and pepper.
-Pour over the roast.
+In a small bowl combine the beef broth, red wine, Worcestershire sauce, garlic, onion, garlic powder, and salt and pepper.
+Then pour over the roast.

-- Cook: In the Slow Cooker cook on low for 10 hours or till tender.
+- Cook: In the slow cooker, cook pot roast on low for 10 hours or till tender.
 In the Instant Pot cook on high for 60 minutes and natural release.
-For the oven cover tightly with foil or a fitted oven safe lid and cook at 425 for ONLY 30 min then turn the oven down to 300 for 4-5 hours.
+For the oven, cover tightly with foil or a fitted oven safe lid and cook at 425 for ONLY 30 minutes then turn the oven down to 300 for 4-5 hours.

-- It’s all about the Beef: For that super tender roast it starts with the cut of meat.
+- It’s All About the Beef: For that super tender pot roast it starts with the cut of meat.
 You want a cut that has lots of marbling.
 Which means it’s got lots of striations of fat running through it.
 This produces that amazing texture.
-Chuck Roast is the ideal cut, Brisket is another heavily marbled meat.
-Bottom or Top Round roasts are leaner and won’t be as tender.
+Chuck roast is the ideal cut, but Brisket is another heavily marbled meat.
+Bottom or top round roasts are leaner and won’t be as tender.

-- Size: Size of meat and vegetables matter.
+- Size: The size of meat and vegetables matter.
 If your roast is too large for your pan, pot or cooker you can cut it down to fit.
 Sear the cut pieces individually before adding them.
-If your roast is overly large you may want to add a little extra spices to your sauce.
 Cut all the veggies to roughly the same size for even cooking.
 Chunk your onions don’t finely chop them.
 I find they give off more flavor and don’t turn to mush.

 - Low and Slow: To achieve the perfect tenderness it is always best to cook your roasts long and low.
 It will yield the best flavor and texture.

-- STORE: Cool the roast and vegetables and store in an air tight container for up to 4 days.
+- In the Refrigerator: Cool the roast and vegetables and store in an airtight container for up to 4 days.

-- Freeze: Freeze the roast in a freezer safe container or bag for up to 2 months.
+- In the Freezer: Freeze the pot roast in an airtight container or freezer bag for up to 2 months.
 Thaw overnight in the fridge and reheat in a pan on the stove in it’s sauce or microwave.